 - Having digestive issues that block normal absorption of nutrients from foods.

-- Those with hormonal imbalances and endocrine disorders, which can affect urination.
+- Those with hormonal imbalances and endocrine disorders, which can affect urination, such as hyperthyroidism.

 - Anyone taking certain medications, including those used to treat cancer, heart disease or hormonal disorders.
 This can include people taking antibiotics, over-the-counter diuretics or corticosteroid hormones.